Cost of living

 In the UK, you need to pay for a TV licence to watch television programmes as they are being shown on TV or live on an online TV service.
 The current fee for a colour TV licence is £169.50.
 Payment can either be made in full or you can spread the cost over a year.
 More information can be found on the TV licensing website.

-When you are renting the owner must insure the building you are living in, but this does not cover the contents.
-For peace of mind, we recommend you take out insurance for your belongings, especially bicycles and personal computers or other equipment and supplies related to your course.
-Some companies have offers tailored for students and comparison websites like Money Supermarket and USwitch can help you find a quote based on your needs.
+As a student you may have expensive belongings that you need to protect For peace of mind, we recommend you take out insurance for your belongings, especially bicycles and personal computers or other equipment and supplies related to your course.